montagejs/montagejs.org/docs/serialization-format.md

 }
 ```

 The following simple example adds data bindings to a serialization.
-It consists of two Montage Slider components.
+It consists of two Mod Slider components.
 The first slider's value is bound to the second slider's value.
 By default, data bindings are bi-directional, so changes to either bound property are pushed to the corresponding property.
 In this case, the `"oneway"` parameter is set to false so that changes propagate only from the bound object to the one that defined the binding (the source object).

 ```html
 <html>